Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Main results

 In the case of non-uniruled compact K\"ahler spaces of dimension 3, minimal models exist by \cite[Theorem 1.1]{HP16}.

 \begin{theorem} Let $X$ be a compact K\"ahler space of dimension 3.
 Then there exists a minimal compact K\"ahler space $X'$ bimeromorphic to $X$. \end{theorem}

-The reason why we need quasi-minimal models is the following description of their bimeromorphic (or birational) automorphisms.
-The case when $X$ is a projective variety was settled in \cite[Corollary 4.7]{PS14}; for the general case of compact K\"ahler spaces see \cite[Proposition 4.2]{Gol21}.
+The reason to consider quasi-minimal models is the following description of their bimeromorphic (or birational) automorphisms.
+The case when $X$ is a projective variety was settled in \cite[Corollary 4.7]{PS14}; for the general case of compact K\"ahler spaces see \cite[Proposition 4.2]{Gol23}.

 \begin{proposition} Let $X$ be a quasi-minimal compact K\"ahler space.
 Let $f \colon X \dasharrow X$ be a bimeromorphic map.
 Then $f$ is a pseudoautomorphism. \end{proposition}